 This course will focus on the basic oral and aural skills needed for academic discourse, with emphasis on lecture situations, academic presentations, and vocabulary acquisition.
 Pronunciation and pragmatics training will also be provided to ensure comprehensibility.
-Fall.
+Fall and Spring as needed.